Where to Stay in Buenos Aires - A Local's Neighborhood Guide

 Chacarita

-Chacarita is a neighborhood that is quickly developing into somewhere trendy.
-It is squished between Belgrano, Colegiales, and Palermo Hollywood and has an excellent food seen and a very local feel.
+Chacarita is a former working class neighborhood that is quickly developing into somewhere trendy and “in".
+It is squished between Belgrano, Colegiales, and Palermo Hollywood and has an excellent food scene and a very local feel.
+As rent in Palermo has become very expensive, people have started moving in Chacarita, quickly changing the atmosphere.
+If you like things indie and want to stay somewhere “under the radar” (at least for other tourists), then you'll probably like it.
 To find it on the map, just look for the enormous Chacarita Cemetery.

 Villa Crespo